 Story of NEAT:

-Mattie Rhodes Center was established in 1894 with a $500 bequest from Kansas City native Mattie Florence Rhodes.
-Throughout her life, Mattie had worked with her church friends, the Little Gleaners, to help the less fortunate in the community.
-With the bequest, the Little Gleaners established the Mattie Rhodes Memorial Society with a pledge of: “I promise to do all I can to help the needy and suffering by working for them, learning about them, giving for them and trying to interest others in them.”
-A constant throughout MRC’s 123-year history has been community service to Kansas City’s most vulnerable populations, often those living in extreme poverty and who have had barriers to self-sufficiency, most recently due to language and cultural differences.
-MRC’s main work is to enrich the lives of individuals, families, and communities in a respectful, multicultural environment; the agency envisions a vibrant community where individuals and families are healthy, safe, and have the resources to thrive.
+MRC was established in 1894 with a $500 bequest from Kansas City native Mattie Florence Rhodes.
+A constant throughout MRC’s 124-year history has been community service to Kansas City’s most vulnerable populations, often those living in extreme poverty and who have had barriers to self-sufficiency, most recently due to language and cultural differences.
+MRC’s main work is to enrich the lives of individuals, families, and communities in a respectful, multicultural environment.
+The agency envisions a vibrant community where individuals and families are healthy, safe, and have the resources to thrive.

-It was decided that NEAT should gain 501c3 status in order to become an independent community-driven entity that would reflect the reality of NEAT as a separate organization from MRC.
-This independent identity will enable NEAT to define itself as a CDC with capacity for community development currently not possible through MRC.
-501c3 status is necessary for eligibility to receive funding from foundations and government entities.
-MRC and NEAT are closely aligned and are in tandem.
-MRC will have a position on the new NEAT 501c3 board of directors.
+Currently, the NEAT Director, with support of MRC, is addressing the formation of the new 501c3 board of directors.
+It was decided that NEAT should gain 501c3 status in order for NEAT to define itself as a CDC with capacity for community development currently not possible through MRC.
+501c3 status is necessary for eligibility for NEAT to receive funding from foundations and government entities separate from MRC.
+MRC and NEAT are closely aligned and are in tandem; MRC has a position on the new NEAT 501c3 board of directors.